Types of a computer mouse :

 There are two types :

-1. Ball Mouse.
+- Ball Mouse.

-2. Optical mouse.
+- Optical mouse.

-A computer mouse is the device that controls the cursor on the monitor.
+the monitor.
 The core principle of the earlier versions is the mechanical movements on wheels attached to the outer case along with a rubber ball.
 The mouse moves on the surface of the pad and the rubber ball will facilitate the movement of wheels along with it.
 In the process the data of its movements will be transmitted to the computer.
 This original model of mechanicalcomputer mouse is still in use despite the introduction of new models, as it is the cheapest mouse available in the market.
 The mouse in fact controls almost every operation of the computer.

 Ball Mouse :